chasinglogic/ansible-role-podman/README.md

 Usage
 -----

-By default this role will simply install podman and perform any other required setup to make the installation functional on the supported platforms.
+By default this role will simply install podman as described in the [podman docs](https://podman.io/getting-started/installation.html) and perform any other required setup to make the installation functional on the supported platforms.

 Additionally, it can deploy and configure podman containers as SystemD services.